Yale-BIM/f21-assignments/assignment-3/README.md

     in your report of the plots from TensorBoard corresponding to the `mean absolute error` on the training and validation sets.
 Explain how you concluded that your model overfit in the report.

+11. What happens with the loss per epoch on the training set if you train with a batch size of 1?
+Intuitively, why is the phenomenon (or phenomena) that you observe occurring?